TheFBplus/pc-ex/docs/md/classes/Curve_EX.md

 • **tension**: `number`

-Controls how {@link CURVE_SPLINE} tangents are calculated.
+Controls how CURVE_SPLINE tangents are calculated.
 Valid range is between 0 and 1 where 0 results in a non-smooth curve (equivalent to linear interpolation) and 1 results in a very smooth curve.
 Use 0.5 for a Catmull-rom spline.